-While over 70 percent of an old car can be recycled, the other 30 percent, called ‘flock’, is sent to landfill.
+While over 70 % of an old car can be recycled, the other 30 %, called ‘flock’, is sent to landfills.

-Flock consists of non-metallic components like plastics, fabric, foam, glass, etc. While research is ongoing to reduce the amount of flock in landfill, auto recycling does at least remove the hazardous components of a car that damage the environment (tyres, waste oil, battery) before it is crushed and shredded.
+The flock consists of non-metallic components like plastics, fabric, foam, glass, etc. While research is ongoing to reduce the amount of flock in landfills, auto recycling does at least remove the hazardous components of a car that damage the environment-friendly (tyres, waste oil, battery) before it is crushed and shredded.

 While not directly damaging to the environment, the significant amount of tyres that are dumped in landfills each year causes stockpiling, which is a fire hazard.
 Tyres can also become a breeding ground for mosquitoes which spread disease.
 Tyres are a valuable resource and can be recycled in many ways rather than sitting in landfills.
 They can be repurposed as road surfaces and made into products like safety matting, floor mats, children’s swings and furniture to name just a few.
 Tyres are even being recycled into bags, wallets, shoes and accessories.

-You may be surprised to know that many car parts can also be recycled as scrap metal, which in turn saves on resources and keeps them out of landfills.
-Items such as engines, gear boxes, side panels, door handles, alloy wheels – in fact any metal part your car has.
-Auto recyclers like Metalbiz will take your old car and pay you cash for it.
+You may be surprised to know that many car parts can also be recycled, which in turn saves on resources and keeps them out of landfills.
+Items such as engines, gearboxes, side panels, door handles, alloy wheels – in fact, any metal part your car has.
+Auto recyclers like Metalbiz Recyclers will take your old car and pay you cash for it.
 Do your part for the environment – get a quote today!

 Last updated on October 9th, 2023 at 05:20 am